Pujols hits home run No. 657 as Angels handle Mariners | Sports-Games

 Pujols hits home run No. 657 as Angels handle Mariners

-Max Stassi, Albert Pujols and Anthony Rendon hit home runs as the Los Angeles Angels won their home opener, defeating the Seattle Mariners 10-2 Tuesday night.
-Pujols' solo homer was the 657th of his career, which ranks sixth in major-league history.
+Max Stassi, Albert Pujols and Anthony Rendon hit home runs as the Los Angeles Angels won their home opener, defeating the Seattle Mariners 10-2 on Tuesday night.
+Pujols' solo homer was the 657th of his career, which ranks sixth in major league history.
 He is three away from tying Willie Mays for fifth place.

 Tim Lopes homered for Seattle.
 Angels left-hander Ryan Buchter (1-0) pitched a scoreless inning in relief of Patrick Sandoval to earn the victory.